Aardman Animations: 1997–2007

-In December 1997, Aardman, DreamWorks (later DreamWorks Animation) and Pathé announced that their companies were teaming up to co-finance and distribute Chicken Run, Aardman's first feature film, which had already been in pre-production for a year.
+In December 1997, Aardman, DreamWorks (now known as DreamWorks Animation) and Pathé announced that their companies were collaborating to co-finance and distribute Chicken Run, Aardman's first feature film, which had already been in pre-production for a year.
 On 27 October 1999, Aardman and DreamWorks signed a $250 million deal to make an additional four films that were estimated to be completed during the next 12 years.
 Along with the deal their first project was announced, titled The Tortoise and the Hare.
-Intended to be based on Aesop's fable and directed by Richard Goleszowski, it was paused two years later because of the script problems.
+Intended to be based on Aesop's fable and directed by Richard Goleszowski, it was paused two years later because of script problems.
 On 23 June 2000, Chicken Run was released to a great critical and financial success.
-In 2005, after ten years of absence, Wallace and Gromit returned in Academy Award-winning The Curse of the Were-Rabbit.
+In 2005, after ten years of absence, Wallace and Gromit are back in Academy Award-winning The Curse of the Were-Rabbit.
 The following year Flushed Away, Aardman's first computer-animated feature, was released.

 On 10 October 2005, a serious fire at a storage facility used by Aardman and other Bristol-based companies destroyed over 30 years of props, models, and scenery often built by the Bristol-based Cod Steaks.
 This warehouse was used for storage of past projects and so did not prevent the production of their current projects at the time.
 In addition, the company's library of finished films was stored elsewhere and was undamaged.
 An electrical fault was determined to be the cause of the blaze.
 Referring to the 2005 Kashmir earthquake, Park was quoted as saying, "Even though it is a precious and nostalgic collection and valuable to the company, in light of other tragedies, today isn't a big deal."

-On 1 October 2006, right before the release of Flushed Away, The New York Times reported that due to creative differences DreamWorks Animation and Aardman would not be extending their contract.
+On 1 October 2006, right before the release of Flushed Away, The New York Times reported that due to creative differences, DreamWorks Animation and Aardman had decided to finish their agreement.
 The deal was officially terminated on 30 January 2007.
 According to an Aardman spokesperson: "The business model of DreamWorks no longer suits Aardman and vice versa.
 But the split couldn't have been more amicable."
 Unofficial reasons for departure were weak performances of the last two movies, for which DreamWorks had to take writedowns, and citing the article, "Aardman executives chafed at the creative control DreamWorks tried to exert, particularly with Flushed Away..."
 The studio had another film in development, Crood Awakening (eventually The Croods), which had been announced in 2005, with John Cleese co-writing the screenplay.
 With the end of the partnership, the film's rights reverted to DreamWorks.

 From 2006 to 2007, the Ghibli Museum in Mitaka, Tokyo, Japan, had an exhibit featuring the works of Aardman Studios.
 Sproxton and Lord visited the exhibit in May 2006 and met with animator Hayao Miyazaki during the visit.
 Miyazaki has long been a fan of Aardman Animations' works.